-Sales and marketing expenses increased by \$24.7 million, or 77.6%, for the year ended December 31, 2015 primarily due to a \$16.4 million increase in salaries, sales commissions and incentives and stock-based compensation, a \$2.4 million increase in commissions payable to third parties that refer customers to us, a \$1.6 million increase in travel and related costs, a \$1.0 million increase in advertising and trade shows, and a \$0.9 million increase in outside consulting fees.
-The increase in salaries, sales commissions and incentives and stock-based compensation was primarily driven by an increase in headcount and revenue growth.
-Our sales and marketing headcount increased by 59% between December 31, 2014 and 2015.
-The increase in commissions payable to third parties was primarily driven by the expansion of our relationships with technology vendors, including SAP.
+The increase in sales and marketing expenses for the year ended December 31, 2017, compared to the year ended December 31, 2016, was primarily due to a \$13.5 million increase in salaries, sales commissions and incentives; a \$8.3 million increase in stock-based compensation; a \$4.1 million increase in advertising and trade show expenses; a \$3.7 million increase in commissions payable to third-party partners; a \$1.1 million increase in travel-related costs; a \$0.7 million increase in overhead-related expenses; a \$0.5 million increase in computer software expenses; and a \$0.3 million increase in depreciation and amortization.
+These increases were partially offset by a \$0.3 million decrease in professional services expense.
+The increase in salaries, sales commissions and incentives was primarily driven by an increase in headcount and revenue growth.
+Our sales and marketing headcount increased by 32% between December 31, 2016 and 2017.
+The increase in our stock-based compensation was primarily related to modifications made to Australian stock option awards in the quarter ended September 30, 2017.
+The increases in commissions payable to third party-partners was primarily driven by the expansion of our relationships with technology vendors, including SAP.
 The increase in advertising and trade shows was primarily due to an increase in our marketing efforts.
-The increase in outside consulting fees was primarily due to an increase in digital marketing services.
+Travel-related costs have increased due to the expansion of our sales organization.